Investigator: Camera footage shows man shooting 2 officers

 BROOKHAVEN, Miss.
-(AP) — An investigator says body camera footage shows a Mississippi man fatally shooting two small-town Mississippi police officers at close range.
+(AP) — A body camera recording shows a Mississippi man shot two small-town police officers at close range, an investigator testified Tuesday, with the suspect later saying “the cops were caught in my crossfire.”

-Mississippi Bureau of Investigation agent Luke Harrington testified Tuesday in a preliminary hearing regarding charges against 26-year-old Marquis Flowers.

-Harrington testified that Flowers told him in an interview that “the cops were caught in my cross-fire.”
-Harrington says Flowers was already wounded from gunshots when Brookhaven Cpl.
-Zach Moak and patrolman James White responded to a call of gunfire before dawn on Sept.
+Mississippi Bureau of Investigation Agent Luke Harrington testified in a preliminary hearing for 26-year-old Marquis Flowers, who is charged with two counts of capital murder in the deaths of Brookhaven Cpl.
+Zach Moak and Patrolman James White on Sept.
 29.

-Flowers is charged with two counts of capital murder in the officers’ deaths.
+Lincoln County Justice Court Judge Roger Martin ruled there was probable cause to send Flowers’ case to grand jurors and denied a request by Flowers’ attorney to set bail.

+The hearing filled in some gaps in the official account the deaths of Moak and White, but left some questions unanswered.
+Most notably, Harrington testified that Flowers had already been wounded by gunfire when Moak and White responded to a call before dawn reporting shots fired.
+However, he said police found no one else at the scene.

 Most Read Nation & World Stories